baronsmv/linux-rt-upscaler/README.md

 ## Known Issues

-### Mouse forwarding does not work under Wine (Proton works)
+### Mouse forwarding does not work under Wine (Proton works), Firefox and other applications

-Effects, as detailed in issue [#7](https://github.com/baronsmv/linux-rt-upscaler/issues/7):

-- Under X11, mouse clicks on the overlay seem to go right through it, as if the overlay were not there.
-They end up at the original coordinates of the target window, ignoring the mapping.
-- Under Wayland, all mouse events are blocked entirely.
+Some applications do not receive synthetic mouse events (clicks, motion, wheel) forwarded by the overlay.
+This has been observed with:

+- Wine‑based games (Proton seems to work).
+- Certain native applications like Firefox.

+The upscaler forwards mouse events using `XSendEvent`, which only delivers events to windows that have explicitly selected the corresponding event mask (e.g., `ButtonPressMask`).
+Some applications either do not request these masks or filter out synthetic events.

+For more details, see issue [#7](https://github.com/baronsmv/linux-rt-upscaler/issues/7).

 ## Motivation